-MINORITY AND WOMEN-OWNED BUSINESS ENTERPRISES POLICY
+MINORITY AND WOMEN-OWNED BUSINESS ENTERPRISES & VETERAN OWNED BUSINESSES POLICY

 TOWN OF MONTGOMERY INDUSTRICAL DEVELOPMENT AGENCY

 The Town of Montgomery Industrial Development Agency (the “Agency) was created in 1971.
 One of its purposes is to promote and assist in the construction of facilities for qualifying businesses, research or recreation, and thereby advance job opportunities, general prosperity and the economic welfare of the residents of the Town of Montgomery.
-To this end, the Agency seeks to expand the job opportunities otherwise available to minority and women-owned business enterprises (“MBE/WBE”) in the Town and surrounding areas.
+To this end, the Agency seeks to expand the job opportunities otherwise available to minority and women-owned business enterprises (“MBE/WBE”), as well as veteran owned businesses (“VOB”) in the Town and surrounding areas.

 To further this purpose, it is the policy of the Agency to carry out its promotion and assistance of construction activity for qualifying businesses to require that those receiving benefits from the Agency, and their contractors and subcontractors, take good faith efforts to achieve the MBE/WBE goals set by the State of New York (N.Y.
-Executive Law, Article 15-A).
+Executive Law, Article 15-A) and to make sufficient outreach and exercise best efforts to VOBs for inclusion in the contract letting and awarding.
 Specifically, such recipients, and their contractors and subcontractors, shall demonstrate to the Agency that they have taken good faith efforts to:

 Obtain a list of State-certified MBE/WBEs.